 Reading, studying, and knowing the Bible isn’t driving down a straight two-lane highway in a Tesla.
 It’s driving up, down, and around a one-ish lane mountainous road in Norway in standard transmission in an old jalopy.
 In the snow.
 With a moose.* Inside the car.

 The Bible is difficult, and we should be humble over our interpretation of the many texts we hold in our hands.
 We should continue in the truths of the Gospel and study to know God through his Word, even if there appears to be no immediate applicational value.
 Just because we didn’t “get” anything out of what we read, or because what we learned seems to be purely information, it doesn’t mean we’ve wasted our time.
 All that we read helps to reinforce the broad storyline of Scripture, its deep treasures, and the unfathomable love of our faithful King and Savior.

 At no point am I suggesting we must sit around and read theological books all day.
 While I enjoy reading, I can’t (nor want to) read every biblical book and commentary out on the shelves.
 We have jobs, hobbies, and off-time.
 But we must be willing to discuss matters without treating each other as imbeciles.
 There are core Gospel issues, secondary issues, and the rest.
 Don’t berate someone just because they don’t see things eye-to-eye with you.

 You’ll never know everything in this life, but you can still enjoy the view.

-*I’ve seen only one moose in Norway thus far.
-I saw it last summer while driving home from Oslo, and another crossing the road during traffic while we headed to the zoo. .
+*I’ve seen only two moose in Norway thus far.
+I saw one last summer while driving home from Oslo, and another crossing the road during traffic while we headed to the zoo. .